xbenkozx/D75-CAT-Control/readme.md

 | DEBUG   | verbose     | False        | Set to True if you want all data sent and received<br/>to print to console. |
 |||||

+# Compiling an EXE
+For Windows users, you can compile a single file EXE.
+You can build it by running the following command from the main project directory.

+    pyinstaller -y d75_cat_control.spec

+Once complete, you will find your EXE in the <i>dist</i> folder.

 ## Future Development